manjugh/promotion-engine/README.md

 2. buy SKU 1 & SKU 2 for a fixed price ( C + D = 30 )

-# Technology stack used
+#### Technology stack used
-JAVA 11
+1. JAVA 11
-Junit 5
+2. Junit 5
-Maven 3.6
+3. Maven 3.6

-## Verifying the promotion engine implementation using Unit tests
+#### Verifying the promotion engine implementation using Unit tests

-##### PromotionEngineTest class contains test for calculating total order values of the cart items.
+ PromotionEngineTest class contains tests for calculating total order values of the cart items.